xinwenfu/GenCyber/FieldTrips/V2/README.md

 17. Right click the found computer icon, then click *Meterpreter xxx* &rarr; *Interact* &rarr; *Meterpreter Shell*, where *xxx* refers to a session number, e.g., 1.
 A Meterpreter shell shows up at the bottom of Armitage.

-18. Within Meterpreter shell console, type the following command.
+18. Within Meterpreter shell console, type the following commands.
     - *ls*: show the files in the current folder
     - *cat LICENSE.TXT*.
 Show the content of LICENSE.TXT.